24 May Spreader and Lifting Beams for the Stable Lift

 There are three types of spreader configurations including spreader bars, spreader beams, and using multiple spreader bars stacked together.

-A spreader beam has two suspension points on the top leading to a single master ring in the center via slings.
+A spreader beam has two suspension points on the top leading to a single master ring in the centre via slings.
 The slings coming off the top of the spreader to the crane angle up at a known angle (usually 45 degrees or 60 degrees).
 The lugs are orientated in such a way so that the majority of the load is purely compressive through the bar making it behave like a column.
 This is an efficient structural loading scenario allows for spreader beams to support a great deal of load.

 Benefits of Spreader Beams:

 - The dual suspension provides increased load stability making it easy for operators to handle long lengths,

 - Being as the load is being supported directly beneath the suspension points the beam can be much smaller reducing cost and weight.